 Correspondingly, the North American continent, where most of the immigrants from northern Europe followed, followed the light roast, while Latin America, where most of the immigrants from southern Europe, prevailed on the medium roast.

 Until the middle of the 19th century, most of Europe used iron pans or ovens to roast beans at home.
-Later, a small roaster was invented that used closed iron buckets instead of iron pans and put them on fire.
+Later, a small home coffee roaster was invented that used closed iron buckets instead of iron pans and put them on fire.
 Pound beans are used by some coffee shops.

 The emergence of large-scale roasters has changed people’s habit of roasting at home.
 Buying packaged roasted beans or coffee powder to cook directly at home facilitates the fast-paced life of modern people.
 By the 1960s, branded beans dominated the market.
-However, large batches of roasting have problems at the same time: green beans of average quality, lightly roasted to maintain excessive weight, lack of freshness caused by lack of taste, began in the 1980s, a “specialty coffee movement” was launched in the United States, it Advocate people to buy high-quality green beans, home roast, drink fresh coffee, pursue quality and taste, home roasting has begun to receive attention, and at the same time, the pursuit of coffee quality has forced some large roasters to use better beans to ensure roasting quality.
+However, large batches of roasting have problems at the same time: green beans of average quality, lightly roasted to maintain excessive weight, lack of freshness caused by lack of taste, began in the 1980s, a “specialty coffee movement” was launched in the United States, it Advocate people to buy high-quality green beans, home coffee roaster, drink fresh coffee, pursue quality and taste, home roasting has begun to receive attention, and at the same time, the pursuit of coffee quality has forced some large roasters to use best coffee roasters beans to ensure roasting quality.